-The ERA agrees that more cost-reflective pricing structures for the current residential and business bi-directional services will enable the existing bi-directional services to be extended to include residential and business end-use customers with batteries and electric vehicles.
+More cost-reflective pricing structures for the current residential and business bi-directional services will enable the existing bi-directional services to be extended to include residential and business end-use customers with batteries and electric vehicles.

-However, even with more cost-reflective pricing, the ERA considers the existing residential and business bi-directional services are not appropriate for grid connected batteries (transmission or distribution) or dedicated electric vehicle charging stations.
-As is discussed further below, the ERA considers these services require new reference services.
+However, even with more cost-reflective pricing, the ERA considers the existing residential and business bi-directional services are not appropriate for grid-connected batteries (transmission or distribution) or dedicated electric vehicle charging stations.
+As set out below, the ERA considers that these services require new reference services.

-4.3 Time of use periods
+4.2.3 Time of use periods

 Tariffs based on time of use periods are becoming increasingly important as demand patterns across the day change.
 In the past, peak periods were the main driver of network costs.
-More recently, low demand periods have become a driver of network costs.13 The current time of use periods require review to ensure they properly reflect forecast demand patterns for AA5.
+More recently, low demand periods have become a driver of network costs.
+The current time of use periods require review to ensure they properly reflect forecast demand patterns for AA5.